Exoplanets & Planetary Science

 Our NEID RM measurements of TOI-5126 and TOI-5398.

-TOI-5143 is a hot Jupiter in a compact multi-planet system recently discovered by NASA's Transiting Exoplanet Survey Satellite (TESS) mission and confirmed by Quinn et al., in prep., and is only the third of such systems to have its stellar obliquity measured.
+TOI-5143 c is a hot Jupiter in a compact multi-planet system recently discovered by NASA's Transiting Exoplanet Survey Satellite (TESS) mission and confirmed by Quinn et al., in prep., and is only the third of such systems to have its stellar obliquity measured.
 In my recent analysis of this system, we employ Bayesian Inference and the Doppler Shadow technique to measure its stellar obliquity via the RM effect, finding it is well-aligned.
 Our result continues the trend of alignemnt seen in previous spin-orbit measurements for other hot Jupiters with nearby companions (e.g., WASP-47 b and WASP-84 b), as well as the current census of RM measurements for compact multi-planet systems.
 This reinforces the hypothesis that planetary systems are largely primordially aligned, with misalignments being acquired in the post-disk phase due to dynamical evolution.
 Further, our measurement demonstrates that some hot Jupiters must have quiescent origins, having avoided achieving the large eccentricities that would have otherwise destroyed their companions and/or excited their obliquities during their path to their close-in orbits.

 Our NEID RM measurements of TOI-5126 and TOI-5398.